He 'stole' his own car - and now police are investigating in Palma

 Key question: How can it be that someone retrieves their own car and is criminally prosecuted for it?

 In the early morning of December 6, a patrol in Palma stopped a car for erratic driving.
 During the check the systems suddenly showed: the vehicle was declared stolen.
-The driver - a 25-year-old Spanish man - did present documents and claimed to be the owner.
+The driver - a 25-year-old Spanish man who recovered his towed car - did present documents and claimed to be the owner.
 The officers dug deeper and found out: the car had been towed on September 15 for illegal parking and taken to the municipal impound in Sa Riera.
 To collect it, the owner would have had to pay 132 euros in fees.
 Instead, he took the vehicle from the yard without paying - and now faces a charge of theft.

 At first glance the situation seems like a bad joke: a man 'steals' his own car to avoid a fee.
 Legally, however, the matter is more complicated.
 When property is taken into custody by an authority or a third party, it is no longer considered freely accessible.
 Unauthorized removal from an impound affects the security interests of the municipality and the towing company - and that is where investigators focus.
 It's therefore not primarily about who owns the car, but whether someone has moved property held in custody without permission.